Traders Aren't Buying The Latest OPEC Rhetoric And What This Opportunity Means For You

 That's a pittance of a move for a statement that the market did not have priced in in any scenario.
 The most optimistic outlook we saw was for OPEC to extend the production cut till year end and calling for OECD storage to be below the five-year average.
 No one has contemplated the possibility of OPEC extending cuts into 2018, and the market's reaction to this announcement is a big snooze.

 While on the surface, oil prices are flat, energy equities are roaring back.
-We wrote in our last week's weekly oil markets recap that we were building an allocation in the portfolio called, "lottery producers."
-We revealed that we were long names like California Resources (NYSEMKT:CRC) and Approach Resources (NASDAQ:AREX), both of which are up over 7% and 9% respectively.
+We wrote in our last week's weekly oil markets recap that we were building an allocation in the portfolio called "lottery producers."
+We revealed that we were long names like California Resources (NYSEMKT:CRC) and Approach Resources (NASDAQ:AREX), both of which are up over 7% and 9%, respectively.

 How should you analyze Saudi's announcement?